OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:32

-Mikloth fathered Shimeah.
+Mikloth was the father of Shimeah.

-> They also lived with their relatives in Jerusalem opposite their other relatives.
+> They also resided with their relatives in Jerusalem opposite their other relatives.

 ---

 ## 1 Chronicles 8:33

-Ner fathered Kish,
+Ner was the ancestor of Kish,

-> Kish fathered Saul,
+> Kish was the progenitor of Saul,
-> Saul fathered Jonathan, Malchi-shua, Abinadab, and Eshbaal.
+> Saul was the father of Jonathan, Malchi-shua, Abinadab, and Eshbaal.

 ---

 ## 1 Chronicles 8:34

-The son of Jonathan was Merib-baal,
+Jonathan's son was Merib-baal,

-> and Merib-baal fathered Micah.
+> and Merib-baal was the progenitor of Micah.

 ---

 ## 1 Chronicles 8:35

-The sons of Micah were:
+The descendants of Micah were:

 > Pithon, Melech, Tarea, and Ahaz.